-As the Head of Bioanalytical Services, Stu leads a diverse team of highly educated bioanalytical chemists who are able to develop, validate, and use very specific and sensitive mass spectrometry-based assays for drugs, metabolites, and biomarkers in a wide variety of biological matrices.
+As the Head of Bioanalytical Services, Stuart leads a diverse team of highly educated bioanalytical chemists who are able to develop, validate, and use very specific and sensitive mass spectrometry-based assays for drugs, metabolites, and biomarkers in a wide variety of biological matrices.
 Measuring drug exposure in biological systems is fundamental to drug development, in terms of both pharmacokinetics (PK) and pharmacodynamics (PD), to better understand ADME (absorption, distribution, metabolism, and excretion), toxicity, and efficacy.

-Tell us a bit about yourself
+Can you tell us a bit about yourself?

-I have been at the Alnwick site for over 33 years, and just like our bioanalytical department, my career has evolved over those years.
+I have been at the Alnwick facility for over 33 years, and just like our bioanalytical department, my career has evolved over those years.
 I first started in life sciences as a metabolism scientist in drug metabolism and pharmacokinetics (DMPK), and I now lead a team of talented bioanalytical chemists as department head.
 Over the years, I have worked for some of the world’s largest organizations, at both pharmaceutical companies and contract research organizations (CROs), and contributed to hundreds of drug development programs.

 Can you tell us more about your team?

 In 2016, the Arcinova bioanalysis department was a small group of scientists, but because of these talented individuals and our customer focus, we paved the way for significant investment in both equipment and people, growing the team to where it is today.
-My team are brilliant.
+My team is brilliant.
 They are a hardworking group of highly trained and dedicated individuals who work very well together and ultimately get the job done.

 While working at the Alnwick site, can you describe the changes within your department?

 Innovation is the primary driver in pharmaceutical drug development.
-As more potent and effective medicines are discovered, the demand for more sophisticated, selective, and sensitive methods for their measurement in biological systems are needed.
+As more potent and effective medicines are discovered, the demand for more sophisticated, selective, and sensitive methods for their measurement in biological systems is needed.
 Over the years that I have worked in the pharmaceutical industry, we have moved away from ultraviolet (UV)-based assays capable of measuring µg/mL levels of drugs, to assays that are now capable of accurately measuring sub-ng/mL levels by mass spectrometry, which is almost a million-fold increase in sensitivity!
 We are able to utilize this increase in sensitivity to our advantage, measuring the fate of a drug to much lower concentrations, thus enabling us to measure the fate in the body over a longer elimination phase.
 Additionally, we can also develop analytical methods using much smaller blood volumes, allowing us to support the 3Rs Initiative (Replace, Reduce, Refine), which ethically reduces the number of animals used in drug development, contributing to humane animal research.

 What do you think sets your team apart from all the other bioanalytical laboratories across the globe?

 We analyze countless numbers of samples for both pre-clinical and clinical trials, we have built and validated over 400 assays, and we leverage innovative technology for liquid chromatography-mass spectrometry (LC-MS).
 We also specialize in a range of other bioanalytical techniques and have become recognized as specialists in areas such as inductively coupled plasma mass spectrometry (ICP-MS) with a very large number of ICP-MS instruments, and we are probably the largest Good Laboratory Practice (GLP)/Good Clinical Practice (GCP) elemental bioanalytical lab in Europe.

-Our dedicated method development team have accumulated over 100 years of combined experience covering small chemical drugs, polypeptides, proteins, biomarkers, and elements.
+Our dedicated method development team has accumulated over 100 years of combined experience covering small chemical drugs, polypeptides, proteins, biomarkers, and elements.
 As such, they are very capable of solving the most complex analytical challenges.